weinformatics/dindnf/README.md

 ## WI lists for nextflow/nf-core
 * will add in another release version

-You can pull this image at docker hub, just 'docker push weinformatics/dindnf:v1.0.0'
+You can pull this image at docker hub, just 'docker pull weinformatics/dindnf:v1.0.0'